 We’ll start with the Lannisters.

 It has been pointed out elsewhere, so I will not belabor the point that this army has no scouts.
 Apparently the sum total of the cavalry force here is four men.
 Now, encounter battles do happen and the Mongols – on whom the Dothraki are based – were famous for showing up unexpectedly (for logistical reasons that Martin, Benioff and Weiss do not seem to understand, but we’ll deal with the troubling catastrophe of the Dothraki’s general characterization another day).
 Scouting plans do fail.
-But Jamie – despite his reputation as an able military commander – appears here to have failed to have a plan in the first place.
+But Jaime – despite his reputation as an able military commander – appears here to have failed to have a plan in the first place.

 But I don’t want to spend too much time on the complete lack of scouting arrangements – there are just not very many ways to say “Where were the scouts?” before it gets boring.
 Let’s focus on the formation the army adopts.

-As soon as they realize the enemy is coming, Jamie and Randyll Tarly both begin shouting to “form a line” and the soldiers, dutifully form a thin, three-man deep line in front of the wagons.
+As soon as they realize the enemy is coming, Jaime and Randyll Tarly both begin shouting to “form a line” and the soldiers, dutifully form a thin, three-man deep line in front of the wagons.
 This…this is an awful formation:

 There is so much wrong with what is happening in this scene, it’s hard to know where to begin.
 Let’s start with the men in the formation.
 There are three kinds of soldiers here: heavily armored men in the front with only a shield – they have a sword as a backup weapon, but no primary weapon and their swords are not drawn if you look closely.
 Then behind them are men in light armor (it looks like just a leather jacket, which isn’t really armor at all, but we can pretend it is a proper gambeson and move on) who wield a thrusting spear that looks maybe 8ft long (so a spear, not a pike).
 Finally, the third line are archers, standing with a few feet of separation.